 Investment in the Contracts involves serious investment risks, including possible loss of principal.

-IMPORTANT This prospectus does not constitute an offering in any jurisdiction in which such offering may not lawfully be made.
+This prospectus does not constitute an offering in any jurisdiction in which such offering may not lawfully be made.
 We do not authorize anyone to provide any information or representations regarding the offering described in this prospectus other than as contained in this prospectus.

-NOTICES Neither the Securities and Exchange Commission ("SEC") nor any State securities commission has approved or disapproved of these securities or passed upon the adequacy or accuracy of this prospectus.
+Neither the Securities and Exchange Commission ("SEC") nor any State securities commission has approved or disapproved of these securities or passed upon the adequacy or accuracy of this prospectus.
 Any representation to the contrary is a criminal offense.
-Investment in the Contracts involves serious investment risks, including possible loss of principal.